Cecilio Acosta

-Cecilio Acosta (1 February 1818 – 8 July 1881), was a Venezuelan writer, journalist, lawyer, philosopher and humanist.
+Cecilio Juan Ramón del Carmen Acosta Revete (1 February 1818 – 8 July 1881), was a Venezuelan writer, journalist, lawyer, philosopher and humanist.

 Career

 Acosta was born in 1818 in a small village known as San Diego de los Altos.
 Acosta is the son of Ignacio Acosta and Juana Margarita Revete Martínez.
-His early education was from the priest Mariano Fernández Fortique.
+He was baptized by the priest Mariano Fernández Fortique, later Bishop of Guayana and one of Acosta's main mentors.
+His early education comes from this priest.
 In 1831 he entered the seminary Tridentino of Santa Rosa in Caracas and began his training to become a priest.
 In 1840, he leaves the seminary and enters the Academy of Mathematics, where he became a surveyor.
 Later on, Acosta studied philosophy and law at the Central University of Venezuela, receiving his law degree.

 Around 1846 and 1847, he began publishing essays in newspapers, such as, La Epoca and El Centinela de la Patria.

 Between 1908 and 1909, Acosta published five volumes of complete works, that showed his political, economic, social and educational ideas.
 He also wrote poetry.

+Cecilio Acosta has become, in Venezuela, one of the most remembered characters and intellectuals of the 19th century.
+This is due to the solidity of his intellectual work in different areas of knowledge (such as law, sociology, history and lexicography) and his deeply ethical and stoic attitude towards the continuous abuses of authoritarianism and personalism, as styles of politics during the consolidation phase of the Venezuelan national state and even afterwards.

-He died on 8 July 1881.
+Was a liberal politician, he spent years in internal exile under the dictatorship of the military Antonio Guzmán Blanco.
+He later died on 8 July 1881.

 Since 1937 his remains are at the National Pantheon of Venezuela.